-The course begins with an introduction to economics, defines the ghetto or the inner city, and examines the economic relations between the ghetto and the rest of the economy.
+Beginning with an introduction to economics, the course then defines the ghetto or the inner city, and examines the economic relations between the ghetto and the rest of the economy.

 AAAS 480 Research Methods and Minorities

 Introduces students to methodological approaches in research in minority communities.